NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Emergency Regeneration.md

 * * *

 You have battled against foes whose bodies naturally regenerate, and while yours doesn't do so all the time, it can happen in a pinch.
-You gain the effects of a 7th-rank regenerate spell.
-At 20th level, you gain the effects of a 9th-rank regenerate instead.
+You gain the effects of a 7th-rank [[Spells/Regenerate|Regenerate]] spell.
+At 20th level, you gain the effects of a 9th-rank _regenerate_ instead.

 *Source: Pathfinder Howl of the Wild*
 *ORC*